 Skippers need to have a basic knowledge of boat electrics, to avoid potential problems and to be able to solve them when they happen.
-The basic principles are easy enough to grasp, but as I have found out in recent weeks, the challenges involved in rewiring a boat are more demanding
+The basic principles are easy enough to grasp, but as I have discovered, the challenges involved in rewiring a boat are more demanding…

 When I bought my present boat, the state of the wiring was truly shocking (excuse the pun).
 Although the 35 year old Contessa had two nearly new batteries the wiring itself was in a dismal state, with many exposed and corroded connections.
 It was also in a disorganised tangle made worse by the fact that a succession of instruments and electronics had been added, replaced or removed over the years.

 We made some temporary repairs in 2014 to get the nav lights working, but this year decided to bite the bullet and rewire the whole boat.